timonvanhasselt/ovos-media-plugin-spotify/README.md

 ## Spotify via OVOS
-If you want to make the OVOS device itself a spotify player, we recommend to install [spotifyd](https://github.com/Spotifyd/spotifyd).
+If you want to make the OVOS device itself a Spotify player, we recommend to install [spotifyd](https://github.com/Spotifyd/spotifyd).

 1. Install or build Spotifyd (in this example we install it in /home/ovos/.local/bin/)
 2. Create user config named spotifyd.conf in ~/.config/spotifyd, see [example config](https://docs.spotifyd.rs/config/File.html)